kristinemlarson/gnssrefl/docs/pages/README_vwc.md

 # Soil Moisture
 <p align=center>

+Note: since v4.1.3, the multi-year `vwc`/`phase` workflow has changed; we use `-legacy T` here for compatibility with previous versions.

 Note: some updates have been made to the vwc code and some of these changes may not have made it into this documentation.
 Some of the changes are discussed [here](https://github.com/kristinemlarson/gnssrefl/pull/367)